A cluttered wardrobe leads to a cluttered mind. It is so much easier to create outfits when you can clearly see what you have in your wardrobe.

 With each seasonal change I recommend that you remove the previous season’s clothing to another location – a wardrobe in the spare room or into vacuum-packed bags, for example.
 Only work with the clothes you plan to wear for the coming months ahead.

-So grab yourself a drink, set aside a morning or afternoon and follow my 7 steps to give your wardrobe a Spring detox.
+Grab yourself a drink, set aside a morning or afternoon and follow my 7 steps to give your wardrobe a detox for the coming season

 Take EVERYTHING out from your wardrobe.